-The financial statements are drawn up in accordance with the International Financial Reporting Standards, as published and adopted by the European Union effective 31 December 2022.
+The financial statements are drawn up in accordance with the International Financial Reporting Standards, as published and adopted by the European Union effective 31 December 2023.

-The standards, amendments and interpretations that entered into force on 1 January, 2022 had no significant impact on the presentation of the summary financial statements.
+The standards, amendments and interpretations that entered into force on January 1, 2023 had no significant impact on the presentation of the summary financial statements.

-Brederode had not opted for early adoption of those standards, amendments and interpretations that have been published but were not yet in force on 31 December 2022.
+Brederode had not opted for early adoption of those standards, amendments and interpretations that had been published but were not yet in force on 31 December 2023.